Domotz Onboarding Guide: Setting up Domotz within your Free Trial Period

 Step 1) Domotz Account Creation

-Go to https://portal.domotz.com/signup and fill in the mandatory fields.
-You will need to provide an email address, which will serve as your login.
-You will also need to secure your account with a strong password.
+To register and fill in the mandatory fields: provide an email address, which will serve as your login, and secure your account with a strong password:

-At this point, your account has been created.
-You will automatically be logged into your Domotz portal.
-Note you can always get back here by going to portal.domotz.com.
+At this point, your account has been created and you will be automatically logged into your Domotz Webapp portal.
+You can always return to this page by visiting portal.domotz.com/webapp/.

-The Domotz agent is a network-based agent.
-Some users like to think of this agent as a collector or probe.
-The Domotz agent receives commands from the Domotz cloud service to scan, monitor and connect to systems on the network.
-It is important to note that this agent will scan the network that it is associated to, for instance, if you install the Windows agent on a PC, the agent will scan the network(s) where the Windows PC is currently attached.
+In order to monitor your assets with Domotz, you need to install a Collector on your network.
+The Domotz Collector is a light-weight software which can be installed on various Operating Systems.
+The Domotz Collector receives commands from the Domotz cloud service to scan, monitor and connect to systems on the network.
+It is important to note that this Collector will scan the network that it is associated with.
+For instance, if you install the Windows Collector on a PC, the the collector will scan the network(s) the Window’s PC is currently attached to.

-After clicking “Start Free Trial” you will be redirected to the following page where you will be able to download your Agent.
-Choose your system and follow the instructions.
+Once you complete the account creation, you will be redirected to the page where you can download your Collector.
+Select your operating system and follow the installation instructions.

-For simplicity, this guide will go through the process of installing the Windows Agent.
-Instructions for installed other agent types are made available on the “Add New Agent” page within portal.domotz.com.
+For simplicity, this guide will go through the process of installing the Windows Collector.
+Instructions for other Collector types are available on the “Add New Agent” page within portal.domotz.com.

-- Install the downloaded file and follow the Domotz Agent Setup wizard:
+- Install the downloaded file and follow the Domotz Collector Setup wizard:

-After installation and starting the Domotz agent, you need to associate the Domotz Agent to your Domotz cloud account.
-The Domotz agent can be accessed through port 3000 on the host where you installed it.
+After the Domotz Collector is installed, the Windows service should start automatically, directing you to a browser window to complete the association to your account.
+The Domotz Collector can be accessed through port 3000 on the host where you installed it.
 The installation process should open a browser window automatically and direct you to port 3000.

-Once you are on the Domotz agent page, you will need to add your username and password, which you created in step 1.
-This process associates your agent to your cloud account.
+Once you are on the Domotz Collector page, you will need to log in with your username and password, which you created in Step 1.
+This process associates your Collector to your Domotz account.

 Device Discovery

-Upon activation, the Domotz agent will immediately start scanning the network for which it is associated.
-Please wait a few minutes for a complete scan to occur.
-The time it takes depends heavily on the size of the network and the number of devices on that network.
+Upon activation, the Domotz Collector will begin its initial scan of the networks associated with its host.
+Please wait a few minutes for the initial scan to complete.
+The time needed for each scan varies depending on the size of the network and the number of devices on that network.

 Setting up SNMP on Network Managed Switches